adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-06-mental-health.md

 </details>
 <br/>

-As you can see, we have some NAN values in the self_empoyed column.
+As you can see, we have some NaN values in the self_empoyed column.

 ![Pandas dataframe showing first 5 rows](/assets/img/mental-health/pandas-head.png "Pandas dataframe showing first 5 rows")